angels-Inc/black-static/README.md

 magnific-popup | The magnific popup directory from Dmitry Semenov <http://dimsemenov.com/plugins/magnific-popup/>
-jquery.magnific-popup.min.js | The JavaScript of Magnific popup magnific-popup.css | The CSS for Magnific popup sprintf.js | The JavaScript library used to format localised characters strings in the contact popup.
-Tokyo.jpg | The background image used in the contact popup ua-parser.js | A small library to parse user agent string, which is then used for impeoved css rules
+jquery.magnific-popup.min.js | The JavaScript of Magnific popup magnific-popup.css | The CSS for Magnific popup Tokyo.jpg | The background image used in the contact popup ua-parser.js | A small library to parse user agent string, which is then used for impeoved css rules